Last updated on by

 I didn’t get to do this, and I’m gutted.
 The whole thing runs from about 6.30pm until quite late, and I just didn’t have the time.
 But if and when I return to Salzburg, this is number one on my to do list.

-So it makes complete sense (to me, at least), to combine this world class level of music and performance, with a great meal, in the form of the Mozart Dinner at what is also Europe’s oldest restaurant, St Peter Stiftskeller (it dates back 1200 years!).
+So it makes complete sense (to me, at least), to combine this world class level of music and performance, with a great meal.
+Packaged together, you get one of the best things to do in Salzburg: the Mozart Dinner.
+It also happens to be in Europe’s oldest restaurant, St Peter Stiftskeller (it dates back 1200 years!).

 It’s a dinner concert, if you like, transporting diners back to Mozart’s time.
-You get an evening of entertainment by candlelight, a menu based on historical recipes served during concert intermissions, there are period costumes and instruments, and Mozart’s exquisite pieces are performed by the talented Amadeus Consort Salzburg, all within the setting of the restaurant’s grand baroque hall.
+You get an evening of entertainment by candlelight, along with a menu based on historical recipes served during concert intermissions.
+There are period costumes and instruments, and Mozart’s exquisite pieces are performed by the talented Amadeus Consort Salzburg, all within the setting of the restaurant’s grand baroque hall.

 I was told it’s loved by locals and tourists alike, and it sounds like great fun.
 It’s 56 Euros a head (68 Euros at Christmas), and alcohol is extra.
 You’re on grand communal tables as pictured below, so it’s a great chance to say hi to your neighbours if you fancy it.
 But do book ahead, as it’s very popular.